History of Counting Crows in Timeline

 1994: Grammy Nominations

-In 1994, Counting Crows received two Grammy Award nominations: "Best Rock Performance by a Duo or Group with Vocal" for "Round Here" and "Best New Artist."
+In 1994, Counting Crows received two Grammy Award nominations: "Best Rock Performance by a Duo or Group with Vocal" for "Round Here" and "Best New Artist".

-1994: Steve Bowman Departure
+1994: Steve Bowman Leaves

-In 1994, drummer Steve Bowman departed Counting Crows.
+In 1994, Steve Bowman left Counting Crows.

 October 15, 1996: Release of Recovering the Satellites

-July 2, 1997: Co-Headlining Tour with the Wallflowers Begins
+July 2, 1997: Co-Headlining Tour with The Wallflowers Begins

 July 1997: Duritz Develops Vocal Cord Nodules

-In 1999, Counting Crows performed at Woodstock 99 and released the album This Desert Life.
-David Immerglück became a permanent member of the band this year.
+In 1999, Counting Crows performed at Woodstock 99 and released the album "This Desert Life", which included the hit singles "Hanginaround" and "Colorblind".
+David Immerglück also joined the band as a permanent member.

-July 9, 2002: Release of Hard Candy Album
+July 9, 2002: Release of Hard Candy

-On July 9, 2002, Counting Crows released their fourth studio album, Hard Candy.
-The album included a cover of Joni Mitchell's song "Big Yellow Taxi".
+On July 9, 2002, Counting Crows released their fourth studio album, "Hard Candy", which included a cover of Joni Mitchell's "Big Yellow Taxi" and featured Vanessa Carlton on backing vocals for the single edit.

-In 2002, drummer Ben Mize left Counting Crows.
+In 2002, Ben Mize left Counting Crows.

 November 2003: Release of Films About Ghosts

-In November 2003, Counting Crows released their greatest hits album, Films About Ghosts.
+In November 2003, Counting Crows released their greatest hits album, "Films About Ghosts".

-2003: Borderline Cover Recorded Live
+2003: Recording of Borderline Cover

 2004: Academy Award Nomination